Business Entity Formation

 - Limited Liability Partnerships (LLP)

-Contact our offices today to speak with an experienced Berlin attorney or an experienced Chicago attorney about your business entity formation needs!
+Contact our offices today to speak with an experienced attorney about your business entity formation needs!

 CIVIL & COMMERCIAL

-At The Lloyd Law Firm, it does not matter if you are a large-scale property management company or a first time rental property investor, the attorneys at The Lloyd Law Firm have the experience, knowledge and expertise to assist even the savviest of landlords as well as the novice first time investor, through the process of lease drafting and review, code violations and evictions.
-At The Lloyd Law Firm, we have an excellent working knowledge of the law, the court system as well as the small claims process, whereby we give you, the client, the best possible outcome.
+At The Lloyd Law Firm, LLC it does not matter if you are a large-scale property management company or a first-time rental property investor, the attorneys at The Lloyd Law Firm, LLC have the experience, knowledge and expertise to assist even the savviest of landlords as well as the novice first time investor, through the process of lease drafting and review, code violations and evictions.
+At The Lloyd Law Firm, LLC we have an excellent working knowledge of the law, the court system as well as the small claims process, whereby we give you, the client, the best possible outcome.

 Small Claims and Collections

 At The Lloyd Law Firm, LLC we take all client cases seriously.
 At our firm, we do not believe that a claim or collection matter is ‘too small’ or unworthy of competent, zealous and professional legal representation.